Jesualdo Ferreira: Return to Boavista

 On 14 December 2020, Ferreira signed up for his first job in Portugal for over six years, replacing Vasco Seabra at Boavista until June 2022.
 He helped the club avoid any relegation threat on the final day of the season and became the oldest manager in Primeira Liga, with the championship concluding just before he turned 75.
 He agreed to end his contract a year early in June 2021, to allow the club to bring in João Pedro Sousa.

 Return to Zamalek

 In March 2022, Ferreira returned to Zamalek on an 18-month deal, replacing Patrice Carteron.
-On 21 July, his team won the delayed 2021 Egypt Cup Final 2–1 against rivals Zamalek led by compatriot Ricardo Soares, and a month later the team won the league title ahead of Pyramids FC.
+On 21 July, his team won the delayed 2021 Egypt Cup Final 2–1 against rivals Al Ahly led by compatriot Ricardo Soares, and a month later the team won the league title ahead of Pyramids FC.
 On 24 January 2023, he was sacked from his position after a 2–1 defeat against Ghazl El Mahalla.
 Eight days later, he returned as Zamalek manager.
+On 22 March, he was sacked for the second time in the same season after a 2–0 defeat against CR Belouizdad, which resulted in a CAF Champions League group stage exit.